waffle-iron/docs-rackspace/doc/contributor-collateral/privatecloud-docteam-FAQ.rst

 The OSA docs repo is at https://github.com/openstack/openstack-ansible.

 The most important folder is ``/doc``.
-This folder contains the following external guides, which are published at http://docs.openstack.org/developer/openstack-ansible/:
+This folder contains the following external guides, which are published to the `OpenStack-Ansible Documentation site <http://docs.openstack.org/developer/openstack-ansible/>`_:

 * OpenStack-Ansible Installation Guide
 * Upgrade Documentation